qamarian-mmp/rxlib/README.md

-# rx-lib: Rexa Standard Library
+# rx-lib: Rexa's Standard Library

 This package is the standard library of [Rexa](http://github.com/qamarian-mop/rexa).
 The package majorly contains implementation of some abstact data types used by Rexa and software based on it.